josephmisiti/awesome-machine-learning/README.md

 * [MindsDB](https://github.com/mindsdb/mindsdb) - Open Source framework to streamline use of neural networks.
 * [Gorgonia](https://github.com/gorgonia/gorgonia) - Gorgonia is a library that helps facilitate machine learning in Golang.
 * [Microsoft Recommenders](https://github.com/Microsoft/Recommenders): Examples and best practices for building recommendation systems, provided as Jupyter notebooks.
 The repo contains some of the latest state of the art algorithms from Microsoft Research as well as from other companies and institutions.
-* [StellarGraph](https://github.com/stellargraph/stellargraph): Machine Learning on Graphs, a Python library for machine learning on graph-structured (or equivalently, network-structured) data.
+* [StellarGraph](https://github.com/stellargraph/stellargraph): Machine Learning on Graphs, a Python library for machine learning on graph-structured (network-structured) data.

 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization